JJ/granada-off/text/freemasonry.md

-#Freemasonry and other hidden messages in buildings
+# Freemasonry and other secrets

 For those *in the know*, Granada itself is a symbol of freemasonry.
 Its main symbol is a pomegranate, *granada* in Spanish, a fruit that can